security-sys/Passwordlist-by-security-sys-/README.md

 Question:why did you create this script
 Answer:because im bored and i create this for fun

-Question:you will add new updates and improvements to this script?
+Question:you will add updates and improvements to this script?
 Answer:yes i do